alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 ---

 *Sorta Insightful* turns three years old today!
-Whether you were here from the beginning or started recently, thanks for reading.
+Whether you were here from the beginning, or just discovered this blog, thanks for reading.

 I normally write a sappy, self-reflective post for my blogging anniversary.
-This year, I'm deciding to shake things up a bit, and to do a bunch of data analysis instead.
+This year, I'm deciding to do a bunch of data analysis instead.
 It's still self-reflective, just in a different vein.

 Words Written